Ina Garten Chicken Alfredo Recipe

 Directions

-• Top with sliced chicken and garnish with parsley.
+• Top with the sliced chicken and parsley.
+Serve right away.

 Sarra